BTP Diagnostics | NAVALCheck

 We provide surveys for hazardous materials on vessels around the world, whether they are newly built, currently trading, or due to be recycled.

-We have an internal ISO 17025 accredited asbestos air testing laboratory in France, and we also work with others accredited or certified testing laboratory to insure you with the capability of processing a lot of samples each week.
+We work with accredited or certified testing laboratory to insure you with the capability of processing a lot of samples each week.

 For Part I, we plan the inventory in 5 steps :